 If you’ve got your heart set on something that feels a little unwieldy, cast an editor’s eye over it.
 Are there any filler words you can trim out?
 It’s not meant to be an entire sentence and you won’t be admonished by your Year 11 English teacher.
 Can you change the form of the verb or noun to remove any non-essential suffix or prefix to make it catchier?

 4. Avoid awkward word/letter combinations

 When you’re forced to squish words together some unexpected things can happen.
 This can range from the disastrous to the fiddly, such as having a letter double up or a tangle of confusing vowels.

 Check out this list on BoredPanda and you’ll see exactly how bad things can get.

 5. Consider search engines

-While every tip in this article makes good SEO sense, it’s worth just remembering that Google uses the domain name as an indicator of relevancy and authority when deciding how to index your site.
+While every tip in this post makes good SEO sense, it’s worth just remembering that Google uses the domain name as an indicator of relevancy and authority when deciding how to index your site.
 So avoid any human ‘in-jokes’ that a bot is unlikely to get, yet don’t be condescending to the bots.